 targeted small molecule therapy (aside from imatinib, dasatinib, or nilotinib), or

-recovered adequately from the toxicity and/or complications from the intervention
+have recovered adequately from the toxicity and/or complications from the

 - REGISTRATION TO TREATMENT (STEP 1): Patient must not have a known additional

-cell carcinoma of the skin or squamous cell carcinoma of the skin that has undergone
+basal cell carcinoma of the skin or squamous cell carcinoma of the skin that has

-system (CNS) metastases and/or carcinomatous meningitis; subjects with previously
+nervous system (CNS) metastases and/or carcinomatous meningitis; subjects with

-treated brain metastases may participate provided they are stable (without evidence of
+previously treated brain metastases may participate provided they are stable

 - REGISTRATION TO TREATMENT (STEP 1): Patient must not have active autoimmune disease